UCEAP STUDENT PRIVACY NOTICE

 - Immigration and Identification information, such as your visa, your social security or tax identification number, passport number, or other government-issued identification number.

-- Student records, such as grades, transcripts, test scores, courses taken and other academic records; general counselling and advising records; and disciplinary records.
+- Student records, such as grades, transcripts, test scores, courses taken and other academic records; general counseling and advising records; and disciplinary records.

 - Emergency contact details, such as you may provide.